 Mid-Range vs High End: B550 vs X570

 The main differences with the mid-range and high-end pitched boards are connectivity and PCIe support, as well as there being Wi-Fi support on X570 motherboards.
 Most manufacturers will throw in a few extra letters or words to distinguish between their X570 motherboards, but the ones to take notice of are the -E suffix; X570-E has Wi-Fi 6 and 2.5g LAN whereas the -F has no Wi-Fi and only 1g LAN. -S has been rumoured to stand for "Silent", but some of the suffixes and prefixes should be counted as branding only, and very few actually mean anything.
 The only true way of finding out what extras you get over other models/manufacturers is to check the spec.

 The price differences between the B550 and the X570 can be quite high, depending on the vendor.
 Even prices between vendors for the X-series can be quite high.

 Most Popular AM4 Motherboards

-Each of the motherboards below appear in the top 20 AM4 motherboards sold in December 2021, and are highly recommended by both our customers and PC review sites.
-With huge names like ASUS ROG STRIX and MSI's solid Tomahawk line, there is serious quality available without being out of the budget scope of most PC builders.
+Now we're into 2023, the data we have gathered for these Am4 motherboards is vast.
+Each of the motherboards below appear in the top 20 AM4 motherboards sold in the whole of 2022, and are highly recommended by both our customers and PC review sites.
+With durable monsters like the ASUS TUF and MSI's solid Tomahawk line, there is serious quality available without being out of the budget scope of most PC builders.

 The B450 is for serious budget watchers, because the B550 offers that much more as an all-rounder (gaming, workstation, design etc.), and if you want to have the most from the three chipsets, the X570 means a nominal extra spend.